Power Ballad (film): Production

 It was announced in May 2024 that John Carney had begun production in Dublin on his next film, which would see Paul Rudd and Nick Jonas cast to star.
 Jack Reynor would join the cast later that month.
 In June, Havana Rose Liu was added to the cast.

+The film was co-financed by Media Capital Technologies.

+Music

+Along with an original song titled "How to Write a Song Without You", the movie features covers of classic tracks by Bryan Adams and Thin Lizzy, performed by Jonas and Rudd.